sjtower/super-lunk-world/notes.md

 1. will slow down in water
 1. Big crush blocks are 2x2 tiles big and are centered in the top-left square

+#### Quicksand
+1. if platform is placed below quicksand, player cannot dop below it

 # Things to test
 1. Entrance/exit on machine big/wide/tall rooms?
 1. will oldhunter kill vlad anywhere?
 Or do we have to meet him somewhere first?
 Same level?